ALapina/Job-listings-with-filtering-React/README.md

 ## Welcome! 👋

-This is my solution for [Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt) challenge.
+This is my solution to the [Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt) challenge.

 ## 🔗 Live Link / Demo Link: